Wonder2210/git-file-stash/README.md

 # Git File Stash

-GitFileStash is a Visual Studio Code extension designed to simplify the process of managing Git stashes for individual files.
-With GitFileStash, you can easily stash, apply, and delete changes to specific files independently, without affecting the rest of your working directory.
-This extension provides a seamless integration with Git, allowing you to manage your file changes directly from the VS Code interface.
+A simple extension to stash a file in git.
+You can easily stash, apply, and delete changes to specific files independently, without affecting the rest of your working directory

 ## Features